How can you use HED?

 Before proposing changes or creating a new schema, familiarize yourself with existing HED vocabularies to avoid duplication and understand HED’s organizational principles.

-The HED Schema Viewer provides an interactive view of the HED standard schema, showing:
+The HED schema browser provides an interactive view of the HED standard schema, showing:

 • Hierarchical tag structure